 2.1.
-A typical HOD session
+HOD Operation Mode

-A typical session of HOD will involve at least three steps: allocate, run hadoop jobs, deallocate.
-In order to do this, perform the following steps.
+A typical session of HOD using this option will involve at least three steps: allocate, run hadoop jobs, deallocate.
+In order to use this mode, perform the following steps.

 Create a Cluster Directory

 The cluster directory is a directory on the local file system where hod will generate the Hadoop configuration, hadoop-site.xml, corresponding to the cluster it allocates.
 Create this directory and pass it to the hod operations as stated below.
 Once a cluster is allocated, a user can utilize it to run Hadoop jobs by specifying the cluster directory as the Hadoop --config option.